DigitalPublishingToolkit/TOD50/md/25BiographiesEng.md

 e Criação* (EDUSP, 2011) and *Memória da Resistência* (MCSP, 2022).

-**Maria Eduarda Mathias** has an undergraduate degree in Publicity and Advertising and is currently studying for a Master's degree in Communication, both at the Federal University of Santa Maria (UFSM), Brazil, in the research line of media and communication strategies.
+**Maria Eduarda Mathias** has an undergraduate degree in Publicity and Advertising and is currently studying for a Master\'s degree in Communication, both at the Federal University of Santa Maria (UFSM), Brazil, in the research line of media and communication strategies.
 Her research interests include social communication and politics, social networks and platformization, and is part of the research group *Mediatic Circulation* at UFSM.
-In her dissertation titled ‘The Spiritual Battle in Voting: the Circulation of Meaning in the *\#bolsonarosatanista* Event during the 2022 Presidential Elections’, still being developed, she develops the articulation between the presence of Evangelical Christians in Brazilian politics and the impact of discursive strategies on Twitter during the 2022 presidential
+In her dissertation titled 'The Spiritual Battle in Voting: the Circulation of Meaning in the *#bolsonarosatanista* Event during the 2022 Presidential Elections', still being developed, she develops the articulation between the presence of Evangelical Christians in Brazilian politics and the impact of discursive strategies on Twitter during the 2022 presidential